doublep/logview/README.md

 In Transient Mark mode `h` and `s` operate on region when mark is active.

+#### Explicitly hide or show details of individual entries

+The mode terms all message lines after the first ‘details’.
+Oftentimes these contain exception stacktrace, but most logging libraries let you write anything here.

+* Toggle details of current entry: `d`
+* Toggle details of all entries in the region: `D`
+* Toggle details in the whole buffer: `e`

+In Transient Mark mode `d` operates on region when mark is active.

 #### Change options for current buffer

 These options can be customized globally and additionally temporarily